phetsims/graphing-quadratics/doc/implementation-notes.md

 [GQGraphNode](https://github.com/phetsims/graphing-quadratics/blob/master/js/common/view/GQGraphNode.js) is the base class for all graphs in this sim.
 Each screen has a subclass of `GQGraphNode` that adds things that are specific to that screen.
 For example, [ExploreGraphNode](https://github.com/phetsims/graphing-quadratics/blob/master/js/explore/view/ExploreGraphNode.js) is the graph for the _Explore_ screen.

 [GQEquationAccordionBox](https://github.com/phetsims/graphing-quadratics/blob/master/js/common/view/GQEquationAccordionBox.js) is the base class for the accordion box that displays the interactive equation.
 Each screen has a subclass of EquationAccordionBox that adds things that are specific to that screen.
-For example, [ExploreGraphNode](https://github.com/phetsims/graphing-quadratics/blob/master/js/explore/view/ExploreGraphNode.js) is the graph for the _Explore_ screen.
+For example, [ExploreGraphNode](https://github.com/phetsims/graphing-quadratics/blob/master/js/explore/view/ExploreGraphNode.js) is the equation accordion box for the _Explore_ screen.

 ## Related simulations